SnoopLawg/PyAutoRaid/README.md

 ### Installation

-1. [CLICK HERE](https://github.com/SnoopLawg/PyAutoRaid/releases/download/v1-beta/DailyQuests.exe) to download DailyQuests.exe<br>
+1. [CLICK HERE](https://github.com/SnoopLawg/PyAutoRaid/releases/tag/v2.0-beta/DailyQuests.exe) to download DailyQuests.exe<br>
+2. [CLICK HERE](https://github.com/SnoopLawg/PyAutoRaid/releases/tag/v2.0-beta/PyAutoRaid.exe) to download PyAutoRaid.exe<br>
-2. Create a shortcut for it if you would like on your desktop
+3. Create a shortcut for it if you would like on your desktop

 <p align="right">(<a href="#readme-top">back to top</a>)</p>